JMS55/jms55.github.io/content/posts/2026_08_28_bevy_sixth_birthday/index.md

 It's the sixth year of Bevy, and now 4 years in total that I've been contributing to it!

-It's been a pretty packed year, so unlike past years, I'm only going to cover what I've personally been doing this year.
+It's been a pretty packed year, so unlike past years, I'm only going to cover what I've personally been working on this year.

 So, what have I done?